 How to light a fire correctly in your wood burning stove

 It’s not hard to light a fire correctly in a wood burning stove.
 You just have to know a little about how it’s done.
-With a correct firing process, you’ll reduce the particle emisssions in the firing phase with up to 80 %.
-(Source: The Danish Environmental Protection Agency)

-For the perfect firing you’ll need:
+For the perfect firing, you’ll need:

 Brænde, tændstikker, optændingspinde og optændingsposer